d4n3sh/thedaneshproject/content/posts/2009-06-23-h1n1-shuts-down-3-schools.md

 If your child has the flu, make sure he/her gets looked at by medical personnel.
 Keep them indoors, prevent any contact with others and drop school till the flu blows away.

 Parents, time to freak out.
-Keep your children safe, it&#8217;s not the time to be ignorant.
-It&#8217;s not worth gambling with your child&#8217;s health.
+Keep your children safe, it's not the time to be ignorant.
+It's not worth gambling with your child's health.

  [1]: http://www.themalaysianinsider.com/index.php/malaysia/30133-kl-primary-school-closed-temporarily-due-to-ah1n1
  [2]: http://www.themalaysianinsider.com/index.php/malaysia/30209-second-school-closed-as-more-h1n1-cases-reported-